normanjoyner/containership.cli/docs/_pages/commands/remote-add.md

 | remote_url | | URL of one of the `leader` nodes on your cluster | y | |
 |=================+============+=================+================+===|

-> This cluster will also need firewall rules for the containership api open to the machine you are using the CLI from.
+> This cluster will also need firewall rules for the Containership API open to the machine you are using the CLI from.
 See <https://docs.containership.io/access-control/firewalls/oss-firewall-guidelines> for more information.